Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 ### Refactoring and Atomic Changes

 :::duck{align="left"}
-Speaking of changes—what about refactoring?
+Speaking of changes — what about refactoring?
 Don't atomic changes across the entire codebase become risky?
 :::

 :::unicorn{align="right"}